-Good Friday, also known as Holy Friday, is celebrated on the Friday before Easter and commemorates the crucifixion of Jesus Christ, and the sacrifices he made for people.
-Good Friday is a holiday in 11 States, and although not an official United States holiday, stock markets, businesses, schools and colleges are closed, and only regular necessary services are running.
+Good Friday, also known as Holy Friday, is celebrated on the Friday before Easter and commemorates the crucifixion of Jesus Christ.

-It is stated in the Bible that Jesus had his last meal, also known as Last Supper, with his disciples on the day of the Passover Seder.
-This day took place on the 15 Nisan of the Jewish calendar, which corresponds to April 7 on the Gregorian Calendar.
+It is stated in the Bible that Jesus had his last meal, also known as The Last Supper, with his disciples just before the Passover Festival was to be celebrated.

-In this way, Good Friday always falls somewhere between March 20 and April 23.
+It does however always fall somewhere between March 20 and April 23.

 As a day that celebrates death and sacrifice, many wonder what is so “good” about Good Friday and what the meaning of the day's name is.